-The JWC is a multi-national and multi-service NATO organization with more than 250 military and civilian personnel from 15 NATO Nations: Canada, Czech Republic, Denmark, France, Germany, Hungary, Italy, Netherlands, Norway, Poland, Spain, Romania, Turkey, the United Kingdom and the United States.
+The JWC is a multi-national and multi-service NATO organization with nearly 270 military and civilian personnel from 15 NATO Member Nations: Ca nada, Czech Republic, Denmark, France, Germany, Hungary, I taly, the Netherlands, No rway, Poland, Romania, Spain, Turkey, the United Kingdom and the United States.

-Since August 2015, the JWC has organized into a highly agile matrix organization with a new training infrastructure that is designed to support, in the most effective way, the Centre’s warfare development efforts through its computer-assisted Command Post Exercise (CPX) planning and delivery.
-Click here to view JWC's Organization.
+Since August 2015, the JWC has organized into a highly agile matrix organization with a new training infrastructure that is designed to support, in the most effective way, the Centre’s warfare development efforts through its Computer-Assisted Command Post Exercise (CAX/CPX) planning and delivery.

-In addition, the JWC supports concept development and the maintenance of joint Operational doctrine and standards, and coordinates the integration into exercises of experimentation and capability development in order to maximize Transformational efforts to improve NATO's interoperability, capabilities and operational effectiveness.
+Furthermore, the JWC supports concept development and the maintenance of joint operational doctrine and standards, and coordinates the integration of experimentation and capability development in order to maximize transformational efforts to improve NATO’s interoperability, capabilities and operational effectiveness.

-JWC's principal mission is to train NATO Command Structure (NCS) and NATO Force Structure (NFS) headquarters at the Operational-level to ensure they remain interoperable and fully integrated.
+The JWC's principal mission is to train NATO Command Structure (NCS) and NATO Force Structure (NFS) headquarters at the operational-level to ensure they remain interoperable and fully integrated.

-The Centre is the main enabler of NATO’s Command Post and Computer Assisted Exercises (CPX/CAX) and it is the only NATO organization that creates, maintains and develops synthetic battlespace scenarios used for many National and NATO Joint Force Command certification exercises.
+The Centre is the main enabler of NATO’s Command Post/Computer Assisted Exercises (CPX/CAX) and it is the only NATO organization that creates, maintains and develops synthetic battlespace scenarios used for many National and NATO Joint Force Command certification exercises.

 As part of its unique "Warfare" enterprise, the JWC supports NATO’s Joint Warfare Development through analysis and doctrine development processes, integration of new concepts and doctrine, experimentation as well as collecting, analysing and sharing Lessons processes.